-The faculty teaching in the Program hold doctoral or terminal degrees and are active in various professional organizations.
+The faculty teaching in the Program hold doctoral or Educational Specialist degrees and are active in various professional organizations.
 The faculty are dedicated to providing a quality education where all students can experience intellectual growth and development of professional knowledge and skills.
-Required courses are offered on a regular basis and on a set rotation.
+Most classes are taught in Ewing Hall on the Delta State University campus.
+Required courses are offered on a regular basis and electives are offered on a rotating basis.
 Students are expected to work closely with their advisors throughout the program to ensure that courses are taken at the appropriate times.